89luca89/distrobox/docs/usage/distrobox-export.md

 				Defaults to (on \$container_name)
-	--export-path/-ep:	path where to export the binary --extra-flags/-ef:	extra flags to add to the command --enter-flags/-nf:	flags to add to distrobox-enter
-	--sudo/-S:		specify if the exported item should be run as sudo --help/-h:		show this message
+	--export-path/-ep:	path where to export the binary --extra-flags/-ef:	extra flags to add to the command --enter-flags/-nf:	flags to add to `distrobox enter` --sudo/-S:		specify if the exported item should be run as sudo --help/-h:		show this message
 	--verbose/-v:		show more verbosity